laravel/docs/container.md

     $api = resolve('HelpSpot\API');

-If some of your class' dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method:
+If some of your class dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method:

     $api = $this->app->makeWith('HelpSpot\API', ['id' => 1]);